Elephant (2020 film): Plot

 Continuing their journey, the Herd trudges through sandstorms.
 Shani and Gaia sense the ground trembling, which means a river close by, but they are despaired when they reach the river.
 It is far below the cliffs where the elephants are, but thanks to the help of a flock of Quelea birds, the herd makes their way to Victoria Falls.
 The Herd happily drinks but are soon confronted by crocodiles, but the Herd escape without any member getting hurt.
 They reach the islands, and the Herd enjoy their times in Victoria Falls and even munch on palm nuts.
 Meanwhile, in the highlands of Angola, rain starts to pour, which means the water is going off to the Okavango Delta, Shani and Jomo's home.
 Soon after, Gaia starts to get tired and weak and finds the food hard to eat.
 She and The Herd start making their way back to Okavango.
 Shani helps Gaia gather the herd, with Jomo by their side.
 Gaia realizes that the Angolan falls are early, and she and Shani immediately gather the herd to use the shortest route, but they soon find themselves confronted by a pride of lions.
 As the elephants settle in for the night, the lions attack Jomo, but he is saved by Shani.
 But by morning, Gaia dies, with the herd sharing a mournful goodbye to their matriarch, while the lions share their feast.
 Shani finds her leadership to the other elephants difficult.
 A week later, an elephant gives birth to a newborn baby calf.
 Jomo is unimpressed, but soon lets go of being the baby of the family and warms up to his new playmate.

 Shani soon uses Gaia's memories and begins to lead the herd back to the Delta.
 They are soon confronted by a rival herd of elephants, who are going after the newborn calf.
 Shani stands her ground at the rival matriarch, and the rivals retreat.
 They make their way home to the Okavango, where the land is bursting back to life.
 The Herd soon accepts Shani as the new matriarch, while Jomo teaches the newborn calf how to play with the other animals.

 Release

-Elephant premiered on April 3, 2020, on Disney+.
+Elephant was released as a Disney+ exclusive on Earth Day April 3, 2020.